seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Exeunt*

 ### SCENE II.
 Troy.
-A room in Priam’s palace.
+A room in Priam's palace.

 *Enter PRIAM, HECTOR, TROILUS, PARIS, and HELENUS*

 **PRIAM**
 After so many hours, lives, speeches spent,
 Thus once again says Nestor from the Greeks:
-‘Deliver Helen, and all damage else–
+'Deliver Helen, and all damage else--
 As honour, loss of time, travail, expense,
 Wounds, friends, and what else dear that is consumed
-In hot digestion of this cormorant war–
+In hot digestion of this cormorant war--
-Shall be struck off.’
-Hector, what say you to’t?
+Shall be struck off.'
+Hector, what say you to't?

 **HECTOR**
 Though no man lesser fears the Greeks than I